Time in Mexico: Early 20th century

 Standard time was first adopted in Mexico in 1922, under a decree by President Álvaro Obregón establishing two time zones.
 One time zone based on 105°W (7 hours behind GMT) covered most of the country, from Baja California to Veracruz and Oaxaca.
 A second time zone based on 90°W (6 hours behind GMT) covered the southeastern part of the country, comprising the states of Chiapas, Tabasco, Campeche, Yucatán, and the territory of Quintana Roo.
 In 1924, a third time zone based on 120°W (8 hours behind GMT) was established for the northern district of the territory of Baja California (corresponding to the current state of Baja California), and the states of Veracruz and Oaxaca were changed to time zone 90°W (6 hours behind GMT).

 In 1927, all areas using time zone 105°W (7 hours behind GMT) were changed to 90°W (6 hours behind GMT), and the northern district of the territory of Baja California was changed to 105°W (7 hours behind GMT).
 In 1930, the northern district of the territory of Baja California was returned to 120°W (8 hours behind GMT), and the rest of the country was returned to 105°W (7 hours behind GMT), except the eastern portion, comprising the states of Tamaulipas, Veracruz, Oaxaca, Chiapas, Tabasco, Campeche, Yucatán, and the territory of Quintana Roo, which remained in 90°W (6 hours behind GMT).
 The three time zones were named Hora del Oeste (Western Time), Hora del Centro (Central Time), and Hora del Golfo (Gulf Time), respectively.

 In 1931, Mexico observed daylight saving time for the first time.
 From 30 April to 30 September, the areas in time zones 120°W and 105°W observed 105°W and 90°W (7 and 6 hours behind GMT), respectively, while the areas in time zone 90°W remained observing their standard time all year.
 This observance was supposed to continue every year from 1 April to 30 September, but it was abandoned in 1932.
 Instead, the areas in 120°W remained observing their standard time, while the areas in 105°W were permanently changed to 90°W (6 hours behind GMT).
 Only the Federal District, which corresponds to the current Mexico City, observed daylight saving time in 1939, 1940–1941, 1943–1944, and 1950.

 In 1942, the North Territory of Baja California (current Baja California), South Territory of Baja California (current Baja California Sur) and the states of Nayarit, Sinaloa and Sonora were changed to 105°W (7 hours behind GMT), named Hora del Noroeste (Northwest Time).
 The rest of the country remained in 90°W (6 hours behind GMT), named Hora del Centro (Central Time).
-The North Territory of Baja California was returned to 120°W (8 hours behind GMT) in 1945, changed again to 105°W in 1948, and returned again to 120°W in 1949.
+The North Territory of Baja California was returned to 120°W (8 hours behind GMT) in 1945, changed again to 105°W in 1948, returned again to 120°W in 1949, and started observing daylight saving time in 1950, following the same changes in the neighboring U.S. state of California.